Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Solution for the condensate as and 2D-3D decoupling

-This solution is similar to condensates in 2DNSE, where all the injected energy reaches the domain scale.
-In contrast, at large rotation, the solution deviates from the 2D-like scaling \eqref{eq:2D-like} and an approximate asymptotic solution when $\Roe \lesssim \frac{l_f}{L_y} \left(\frac{l_f}{L_z} \right)^{\frac{1}2}$ can be obtained for our aspect ratio:
+This solution is similar to condensates in 2DNSE, where all the injected energy reaches the domain scale \citep{laurie2014universal, frishman2017culmination}.
+In contrast, at large rotation, the solution deviates from the 2D-like scaling \eqref{eq:2D-like} and an approximate asymptotic solution when $\Roe \lesssim \frac{l_f}{L_y} \left(\frac{l_f}{L_z} \right)^{\frac{1}2}$ can be obtained from the number of near-resonances computed in Eq.~\eqref{eq:dec_scalings_main} (i.e.\ within our Heaviside treatment \eqref{eq:filter}):